 Cayenne pepper powder is a common spice, made up of pure dehydrated cayenne peppers.
 This spicy ingredient is a fairly common household item, but sometimes you just run out.
-Whether you don’t have any, or you just don’t like the heat, we’ve got 7 great cayenne pepper substitute options to use instead.
+Whether you don’t have any, or you just don’t like the heat, we’ve compiled the best cayenne pepper substitute options to use instead.

-So, what can I substitute for cayenne pepper?
-While cayenne pepper powder has unique characteristics, there are plenty of alternatives that will deliver at 90%+.
-Depending on what you are aiming to accomplish, whether it is heat or flavor, these substitutes will fill in just fine!
+So, what can you substitute for cayenne pepper?
+While cayenne pepper powder has unique characteristics, there are plenty of alternatives that will deliver at 90%.
+Depending on what you are aiming to accomplish, whether it is reduced heat or similar flavor, these substitutes will fill in just fine!

 Best Cayenne Pepper Substitutes: